jcolag/VerdigrisGenes/README.md

  - [X] Hook the selection of program elements to genes.

- - [ ] Write an interpreter for the language.
+ - [X] Write an interpreter for the language.

+ - [ ] Increase the scope/context sensitivity of code generation, in particular loop bodies changing loop conditions.

  - [ ] "Pretty-print" the output programs.

- - [ ] Build a test harness that can take input-output pairs to determine a fitness value.
+ - [X] Build a test harness that can take input-output pairs to determine a fitness value.

  - [ ] Determine a reproductive model for the programs.
 Single- or double-stranded?
 Inherit by strand or by gene?
 If double-stranded, a dominance model is necessary.